SJTU-YONGFU-RESEARCH-GRP/spice_model_collections/README.md

 ## ⚖️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) - see the [LICENSE](LICENSE) file for details.

 ### Model Licensing Notes

-- Open-source models are provided under MIT license
+- Models are provided under their respective open source licenses
+- Default license for new contributions is CC BY 4.0
 - Simplified/educational models may have additional usage restrictions
 - Commercial use requires verification of licensing terms
+- Please check individual model files for specific licensing information

 ## 📞 Support